 NCGS 130-A309.09A(b) requires that each local government develop a 10-year comprehensive solid waste management plan.
 The stature further requires that each plan shall be updated at least every three years.
-Also as part of the update process and requested by this agenda item, a public hearing is required, the notice for the public hearing is attached.

 The Solid Waste Advisory Committee has reviewed the draft update and recommended its adoption.
 The current update incorporates the Twenty Vision for Solid Waste adopted by the Board last May.
 Waste reduction goals have been increased from the 5% identified in the previous version to a waste reduction goal of 20% by FY 2014 and 40% by FY 2019.

-It is noted in this plan update that work is continuing on the Solid Waste Facility Plan with SWAC, a consultant, and staff.
-This update plan is regulatory driven and must be adopted by Henderson County, and the municipalities of Hendersonville, Fletcher, and Laurel Park (Mills River and Flat Rock are exempt).
-The Facility Plan process was initiated by the County and the plan will be presented to the Board soon after the beginning of the fiscal year.
+It is noted in the plan document that work is continuing on the Solid Waste Master Plan with SWAC, a consultant, and staff.
+The implementation of the Master Plan and related policies will allow the County to approach the five year goal.
+Further reduction efforts will be explored in the second five year period.

+One plan, the update, is regulatory driven and must be adopted by Henderson County, and the municipalities of Hendersonville, Fletcher, and Laurel Park.
+(Mills River and Flat Rock are exempt.)

+The Master Plan process was initiated by the County and the plan will be presented to the Board soon after the beginning of the fiscal year.
 Thus, specific elements of the plan are not reflected in the update.
 If these elements are approved by the Board, they will be included in the next triennial cycle of the regulatory plan.